oopsmonk/documentation/getting-started/1.5/first-steps/set-up-env.md

 ## Step 2.
 Create your first coding project

-In this step, you create a project, using the [npm package manager](https://www.npmjs.com/) that comes with Node.js.
+In this step, you create a project, using the node package manager [(npm)](https://www.npmjs.com/) that comes with Node.js.
 You'll use this project throughout the tutorials in this section.

 1. Open a command-line interface